Ferranv3/TechNews/README.md

 # TechNews

+Built with Astro framework using HTML, CSS and React with hooks.
 One web to follow the most important tech news.
+Deployed at [TechNews](https://technews-ferran.vercel.app/)

 ## 🧞 Commands